Olympus Pen: Digital PEN

 The Digital PEN series is a wide range of mirrorless interchangeable lens digital cameras made by Olympus.
 They use the Micro Four Thirds system, so they all have a 17.3 x 13 mm Four Thirds size image sensor and autofocus.
 The first digital PEN was the E-P1, released in June 2009.
+The latest is the OM System PEN, released September 9, 2026 as the first one under this OM System brand.

 There are three lines in the Digital PEN series of Olympus: The main PEN range (E-P), the PEN Lite (E-PL) and the PEN Mini (E-PM).

-Olympus EP-5, the last of the PEN series cameras made under ownership of the Olympus Corporation before the purchase of the brand by OM Digital Solutions.
+Olympus E-P5, the last of the PEN series cameras made under ownership of the Olympus Corporation before the purchase of the brand by OM Digital Solutions.

 Main PEN range: The Olympus PEN E-P1 was the first digital PEN and the second camera in the Micro Four Thirds system.
 It revolutionized the camera market, because it was the first mirrorless camera which really took advantage of its kind.
 It included a 12 MP Four Thirds size sensor, which had the same image quality as a Four Thirds DSLR camera, but was packed in a much smaller body.
 It also included a 3-axis sensor-shift image stabilization system.
 It carries on in the PEN tradition with its external design clearly inspired by the traditional PEN series.
 The next model in this category was the E-P2, released in April 2010, which did not include a whole lot of new features.
 One of them was the multi-functional accessory port under the hot shoe for an optional external electronic viewfinder or an external microphone.
 The next model to follow was the E-P3, released in 2011.
 It packed quite a few new features like 1080p video recording, a built-in flash, or a touch screen.
 Olympus claimed the E-P3 to have the world's fastest autofocus system.
 The next model in this range was the E-P5 from 2013.
 It got some of its new features from the more professional OM-D E-M5, like the new 16 MP sensor and along with it, the 5-axis sensor stabilization system, and a tilting LCD screen.
 It had the max. shutter speed of 1/8000s, which was a whole new feature in Olympus Micro Four Thirds cameras.
 After 8 years, the main E-P series got updated in 2021, now under OM Digital Solutions' leadership.
 They skipped the number 6, and named the camera E-P7.
 The E-P7 shares a lot of its internals with the OM-D E-M10 Mark IV, but the design resembles the PEN-F. It lacks an electronic viewfinder, like the previous E-P models.
 It cannot be used with an external viewfinder though, unlike its predecessors.